working-group-two/engineering-blog/pages/index.md

 # What are we about?

-Our ambition is to bridge the telecom and Internet worlds.
-We want to enable operators to utilise their local presence and customer relationships, while  giving them the innovation capacity of an Internet player.
-We do this by making the mobile core network accessible and programmable for operators, developers and customers.
+We are bridging the mobile telecom and Internet worlds.
+We are giving mobile operators the innovation capacity of an Internet player.
+We do this by making the mobile core network accessible and programmable.

-We get there by:
+We get there by
-1. Rebuilding mobile telco the "Internet way" to make the technology stack more flexible and accessible
+1. Rebuilding mobile telco the "Internet way"
-2. Making our software work across radio networks, enabling a platform logic
+2. Making our software work across radio networks
-3. Opening up network functionality previously hidden from view, and enable new functionality for developers
+3. Opening up hidden network capabilities
 4. Building the foundation for a product eco-system

-As a partner or developer you should build or integrate a product once, and it will work for multiple operators in multiple geographies.
+As a partner or developer you should build or integrate a product once, and it will work across operators.

-Our success is measured by end-users finding their mobile subscription much more useful.
+We measure our success by end-users finding their mobile subscription much more useful.

 ## Watch a short video explaining the concept
 <div class="video-border">